 What Is Remuneration?

 The term "remuneration" means compensation or pay, but it has a broader meaning than just basic pay.
 It can also include not just base salary or bonuses but commissions and other payments, as well as deferred compensation or benefits paid under the terms of an employment contract.

 How Is Remuneration Determined?

 Businesses can set up their own remuneration systems as long as they comply with federal and state laws.
 It goes without saying that businesses should treat their employees the same regardless of race, gender, and other issues to avoid discrimination and lawsuits, always assuming they work in the same type of position or capacity.

 Certain employees might be entitled to specific amounts of remuneration based on practice and policy even without a written contract.

 What Are Typical Types of Remuneration?

-The type of remuneration or compensation an employee receives depends mostly on the type of worker he is and/or the type of work he's responsible for.
+The type of remuneration or compensation an employee receives depends mostly on the type of worker they are and/or the type of work they're responsible for.

 A salary is paid to an exempt employee for work she's done.
 It's usually expressed in annual terms, such as, "She earns a salary of $50,000 a year."
 Salaries are paid out either weekly, monthly, semi-monthly or 24 times a year, or every other week which works out to 26 times a year.
 Salaries are paid even during vacations, holidays, and paid leaves of absence, but not during unpaid leaves.

 Some salaried executives have employment contracts that specify the amount of salary they will receive.
 Owners of S- and C-corporations who work as employees within the business are typically paid salaries in addition to dividends based on the corporation's profits.